trinity-tech-io/mydentity/sdk/README.md

 ## Introduction

-This SDK provides features for third party apps to use remote features specific to this DID Web Service.
+This SDK provides features for third party apps to use remote features specific to Mydentity.
 Features generic to all identity wallets remain in the connectivity SDK every time we can.

 ## Build for production